 Advantages:

-• The simple and intuitive syntax for easy learning and development
+• Simple and intuitive syntax for easy learning and development

 • Extensible and customizable architecture for building tailored applications